-This artificial platform ingenuously hides all the transport links (motorway A14, the roads, métro and train railway lines) to create a huge pedestrian area offering fine views on the Arc de Triomphe in the distance.
+This artificial platform ingeniously hides all the transport links (motorway A14, the roads, métro and train railway lines) to create a vast pedestrian area offering fine views of the Arc de Triomphe in the distance.

-The gigantic and stunning Grande Arche is 110 metres tall by 112 metres deep and could hold the cathedral Notre-Dame in within its arch.
-The magisterial modern triumphal arch is undeniably a successful project blending perfectly with the surroundings thanks to its contemporary outline of white marble.
+The gigantic and stunning Grande Arche is 110 metres tall by 112 metres deep and can hold Paris’ Notre Dame cathedral within its arch.
+The magisterial modern triumphal arch is undeniably a successful project, blending perfectly with the surroundings thanks to its contemporary outline of white marble.
 Alongside the Eiffel Tower, it is probably Paris’ most imposing monument.

 Interesting facts about La Défense